 Why do I need to provide my Social Security Number?

-Our credit card payment processor, also helps us disburse funds to you.
-Any organization that sends funds to individuals, businesses, etc., is required to collect and verify information about people, known as “Know Your Customer” (or KYC) checks.
-To perform these checks, the payment processor needs to gather certain information so they can verify your identity.
-WePay first attempts to verify you off of the minimum requested information (legal name, date of birth (DOB), and last 4 of your Social Security Number (SSN)).
+Our payment processor plays an important role in transferring campaign funds to your bank account.
+Before doing so, any organization that sends funds to individuals, businesses, etc., is required to collect and verify information about people, known as “Know Your Customer” (or KYC) checks.
+To perform these checks, the payment processor must collect and verify your personal information.
+Some systems use the minimum requested information (such as legal name, date of birth (DOB), and last 4 of your Social Security Number (SSN)) to verify your identify.

-Why is WePay asking for my full SSN?
+Why is your payment processor asking for my full SSN?

-Sometimes WePay needs to collect a little more information about a customer to fulfill these KYC checks, which is why they ask for your full SSN and government issued ID.
-We, unfortunately, don't know why verification might not have happened right away for you.
+Sometimes we need to collect a little more information about a customer to fulfill these KYC checks, which is why your full SSN and government issued ID may be requested.
+Unfortunately, we don't know why verification might not have happened right away with the information provided.
 One quick thing you can do is to double check that all the information you've provided is entered exactly as it is with the IRS and Social Security Administration.